 In all simulations, mean trait values broadly diverge over evolutionary time, with rates of change being fastest for roughly first 1000 generations and then slowing substantially (Fig.2-L1).
 There are some instances where mean traits of species cross early in the dynamic, but such crossings do not happen after the first 1000 generations.
 In the

 simulation without any threshold (Fig.2-L1), all species appear to diverge uniformly in their traits, and the distribution of species trait values gradually become more evenly dispersed over time.

 The addition of a threshold to competition qualitatively changes the evolutionary trends of species’ trait means (Fig.2-R1).
-Divergences between species become highly irregular, especially early in the simulation.
+Divergences between species become highly irregular, especially early in the transients.
 In some instances, the traits values of two or more species actually accelerate towards each other, eventually converging.
-This pattern causes the formation of multiple clusters of species with similar traits.
+This pattern causes the formation of multiple clusters of strongly interacting species with similar traits.
 Some of these clusters eventually lose member species as the overall trait range for the community gets wider, although in some cases these splits are ephemeral and the modules reform.
 In every case, clusters of 2-3 species persist to the end of the simulation at 50,000 generations.
 When this dynamic happens, modular interaction network structures emerge out of arbitrary initial assemblages of traits (Fig.2-R2), even though traits diverge on average among species overall.

 Network dynamics: